basil08/basil08.github.io/content/univ/survival-of-the-fittest.md

 Why am I writing this post?
 Because to be honest, I'm kinda pissed off.
 All that those professors can see is the answers we write which they believe (_falsely_) is correlated to the knowledge that we have about that subject.
 But that isn't true.
 It _is_ hard being honest.
 Especially when you're being assessed relative to a cohort of dishonest entities.
 I don't want to go into the discussion of what exams really mean and what they are for but I think that is something people should have taught us before they started teaching us everything else.

-Alright, my vent is over.
+Alright, my rant is over.

 ---